Licensing for Altium Concord Pro consists of the following two components, that together comprise a two-tiered licensing system:

 Exceeding the Licensing Limit for Altium Concord Pro

-By default, the seats of all Client Access Licenses are gathered into a floating license pool.
-In other words, one big bucket of potential Altium Concord Pro connections.
-When a user within an organization attempts to connect to Altium Concord Pro, they will automatically be served a seat from this pool.
+By default the seats of all Client Access Licenses are gathered into a floating license pool.
+In other words, one big bucket of potential Concord Pro connections.
+When a user within an organization attempts to connect to Concord Pro they will automatically be served a seat from this pool.
 This assignment continues for subsequent user access.

-If you try to connect to/access Altium Concord Pro from within Altium Designer, or an external Web Browser, and the limit on the number of simultaneous connections - determined by the licensing - has already been reached, sign-in will fail.
-In this case, you will be presented with a dialog alerting you to this fact, stating how many users are currently (and concurrently) logged in, and listing those users by Username.
+If you try to connect to/access Concord Pro from within Altium NEXUS, or an external Web Browser, and the limit on the number of simultaneous connections - determined by the licensing - has already been reached, sign-in will fail.
+In this case, you will be presented with a dialog alerting you to this fact.

-Through Altium Concord Pro's browser interface, an administrative user can kill the session for a user, to forcibly free up a connection.
-This can be performed from the Sessions page, within the Team area of the interface.
+Through Concord Pro's browser interface an administrative user can kill the session for a user, to forcibly free up a connection.
+This can be performed from the Licenses page (see above) or the Sessions page (Admin - Sessions).